SITE PARTNER:

 Mains range from pad Thai and traditional jasmine fried rice to stir fries and curries; while chef's signature dishes include slow cooked pork belly with dry shitake mushrooms and potatoes and king prawn hot and sour creamy soup served with rice.

-Open for lunch Monday through Friday, most midday meals come in under $10 including a free soft drink.
 Try the authentic massaman beef curry or char grilled pork Turkish sandwich with Thai salad and tamarind sauce.
-But make sure to save some room for dessert: black sticky rice with coconut milk, purple tapioca in sweet and salty coconut milk or warm taro custard cake with sticky coconut rice and salty butterscotch sauce.
+But make sure to save some room for dessert such as black sticky rice with coconut milk, purple tapioca in sweet and salty coconut milk or warm taro custard cake with sticky coconut rice and salty butterscotch sauce.

 by Deb Lidster